KyloIO/kylo-docs/how-to-guides/KyloUIWithSSL.rst

 2.2 Setup StandardSSLContextService in Nifi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two places where you need to add StandardSSLContextService in Nifi.
-One on root level next to all other controller services
+One is on the root level next to all other controller services,
-and one in controller services next to Kylo Reporting Task.
+and the other is in controller services next to Kylo Reporting Task.
 See :doc:`NiFiKyloProvenanceReportingTask` on what Reporting Task is.

 Set following properties on SSL Context Service: